justinethier/keyva/lsm/Readme.md

 Memtable - In-memory table holding some portion of the LSM tree SST - sorted string table, primary data representation for storing LSM on disk

+# Data Layout

+- (WAL)
+- Memtable - All data goes here first, an in-memory cache
+- SST
+  - Level - Data divided into multiple levels, starting at 0.
+Files at level 0 may contain overlapping data.
+Higher levels contain data in non-overlapping, sorted order across all files.
+  - Segment - Data is divided into segments on disk, one per SST file
+  - Block - Data within an SST is divided into blocks.
+There is one sparse index per block

 # Notes

 How we ideally want this to work: